 We also produce guides for British nationals who need information about services that are not provided by our embassy , but that you may find useful in specific circumstances.

 Living in Mongolia- a general set of information and links for British nationals who reside in Mongolia

-Adoption in Mongolia- including details of who you need to talk to and what documents you may require.
+Adopting a child from overseas- including details of who you need to talk to and what documents you may require.